sparkie11/Boxoffice/README.md

 This project is a simple inventory management system for BoxOffice, built with Next.js and Tailwind CSS.
 It allows users to manage ticket inventory, including adding, editing, cloning, and deleting listings.

+## Initial Approach and Architectural Considerations
+Before diving into the implementation, the following foundational approaches guided the development of this application:

+- **Global Styling and Constants**:We decided to centralize global colors and size limitations (like font sizes and spacing) within the tailwind.config.js file.
+This ensures consistency and simplifies future style modifications across the entire application.
+Similarly, shared constants are defined globally for easy access and management.

+- **Mobile Responsiveness for Sidebar**:For an optimal mobile experience, the sidebar was designed to be hidden on smaller screens, prioritizing content display.

+- **Form Design and Data Structure**:A dedicated form component was planned for creating new entries.
+To facilitate data consistency and reusability, form fields were envisioned to be based on a mock JSON structure.
+This structure could then be easily imported and used for populating tables or other data displays, ensuring a single source of truth for data definitions.

+- **Centralized State Management**:The page.tsx file was designated as the primary home page responsible for importing all necessary components.
+This central location would also house the declaration of functional and state methods, allowing for efficient state management and prop drilling to child components as needed.

+- **Table Filtering Capabilities**: A crucial feature identified was the ability to filter data within the inventory table.
+This would allow users to dynamically narrow down the displayed values based on specific criteria.

+- **Header Responsiveness**: Ensuring the header adapted seamlessly to various screen sizes was a key consideration for a consistent user interface across devices.

+- **Dynamic UI Updates**: The application was designed to feature dynamic changes based on the values present in the inventory table, ensuring the UI reflects the most current data.

 ## Features

 - **Inventory Table**: Displays a list of ticket inventory items with various details.